Quezon Eco-Tourism Road

 The Quezon Eco-Tourism Road is a 29.8 km, two-to-eight lane scenic road in the province of Quezon, Philippines.

 The road forms part of National Route 422 (N422) of the Philippine highway network.
 Previously, the road was originally unnumbered as a barangay road at the time of completion.

 Route description

-After experiencing delays due to right-of-way issues, it finally opened to traffic in March 2016, the road bypasses within the town propers of Candelaria and Sariaya.
+After experiencing delays due to right-of-way issues, it finally opened to traffic in March 2016, the road bypasses the town propers of Candelaria and Sariaya and runs mostly in parallel to the southern coast of Quezon.
 It starts from Rosario–San Juan–Candelaria Road in the west and ends at the Lucena Diversion Road (Maharlika Highway) in Lucena.
 Travelers from Batangas shortens the travel time as an alternate route to the Bicol Region.
 Along the roadway, it is a scenic road—where it passes the agricultural land and plantations in the Quezon province.

-The road is currently being extended to the north towards Tayabas, with a future connection to San Antonio via the Quezon Eco-Tourism-Sariaya-Candelaria-Tiaong-San Antonio Road.
+The road is currently being extended to the north towards Tayabas and to the west to San Antonio via the Quezon Eco-Tourism-Sariaya-Candelaria-Tiaong-San Antonio Road.